Stan Keon: Political career

 Keon's November 1945 election to the electoral district of Richmond in the Victorian Parliament followed a bitter pre-selection contest between supporters of the political machine of John Wren, on one hand, and the "Catholic Social Studies Movement" of B. A. Santamaria, on the other.

 Keon won the House of Representatives seat of Yarra at the 1949 federal election, succeeding former Prime Minister James Scullin.
 Keon himself was widely seen as a future Prime Minister.
 In 1955, he and six other Victorian federal members were expelled from the Labor Party as a result of the split in the party caused by the controversy surrounding the role of Industrial Groups within the ALP.
 In April 1955, the seven expelled Labor parliamentarians became founding members of the Australian Labor Party (Anti-Communist), which was renamed the Democratic Labor Party in 1957.
 Keon became the deputy leader of the new party in federal parliament under Bob Joshua.

 Keon was narrowly defeated in Yarra by the Labor candidate, Jim Cairns; all of the other Labor defectors were defeated as well.
 He made four subsequent but unsuccessful attempts to vanquish Cairns at succeeding federal elections.
 He eventually had a spectacular falling-out with his controversial one-time ally Santamaria.
+Keon also unsuccessfully contested a 1978 state by-election in Ballarat Province for the DLP.